cdap-guides/cdap-bi-guide/README.rst

 Extend This Example
 -------------------

-You can ask more questions like:
+Now that you know how to integrate CDAP Datasets with BI Tools, you can ask more questions like:

-* How much revenue does a particular product earn in a day?
+* How much revenue does a particular product generate in a day?
 * What are the three most popular products?

-If you add zip code to the purchase event, then you can ask location-based questions such as:
+If you add a ZIP code to the purchase event, then you can ask location-based questions such as:

-* Which are the popular products in any location?
+* What are the popular products in any location?
 * Which locations have the highest revenue?

 Share & Discuss!